jbcolby0063/til/algorithms/sorting.md

 ## 3. Non-comparative Method (usually has O(n+k) time complexity)
 A. Counting Sort:
 - sorts the elements in an array by counting the number of occurrences of each element
-- create a bucket that can store the number of occurrences for each element --> visit each element and store the number of times a certain element occurred --> after storing all data, print each element based on their number of occurrences
+- create a bucket that can store the number of occurrences for each element (therefore, the size of bucket should be the maximum number of the array) --> visit each element and store the number of times a certain element occurred --> after storing all number of occurrences, modify bucket by adding previous counts --> place the elements in their correct positions based on the bucket
 - guarantees the time complexity of O(N + K) if the number of elements are N and maximum is K. However, it can be a memory waste when the elements in the array are just 0 and 999,999
 - [Counting Sort Visualization](https://www.youtube.com/watch?v=7zuGmKfUt7s)
 ```python